Do you consider yourself a sales beginner? Or maybe you’re not a beginner, but you’re still not at the level that you’d like to be…

 6. Discover their challenges.

 It’s time to become really good at being a detective or a doctor with your prospects.
 What I mean by this is that you must get really good at understanding what their challenges are.
 It doesn’t mean that you go in and tell them what their challenges are.
-Instead, you need to discover, through effective questioning, what’s going on in their world.
+Instead, you need to discover, through effective questioning, the most up to date information of what’s going on in their world.

 You’ve got to be able to get them talking.
 Discovering prospects’ challenges is a powerful Sales 101 strategy because once you dig deep enough to really understand what’s going on in their world, you can demonstrate whether you can solve their challenges or not.

 If you’re saying, “My biggest problem is follow-up,” or “I have a problem with follow-up,” then you’re in trouble.
 You shouldn’t be following up on your prospects at all.
 There should always be a clear next step coming out of every selling interaction.